Small victims need BIG friends.

 • Child abuse prevention

 Child abuse does not have to be a topic that is feared.
-CAC has various ways to make prevention
+PRCAC has various ways to make prevention

 and awareness fun, so both children and adults can understand.